John Brown: America250 Events!

 John Brown and the Transcendentalists

-Dr. Lou is joined by Nell Painter and David Reynolds for a deep look into ‘deeper insights’ into “The Old Man.”
+Lou is joined by Nell Painter, Ph.D., and David Reynolds, Ph.D., for a deep look into ‘deeper insights’ on “The Old Man,” How did the Transcendentalists, like Henry David Thoreau and Ralph Waldo Emerson, see John Brown?

 • History on Tap